-If the operating signal fails, the device is not safe to use.
+If the operating signal fails in the Warning ExTox application, the device is not safe to use.

 - Stop using the device immediately. - Move away from explosive areas or toxic or low-oxygen atmospheres immediately.

 3.2.1 Accessing the menu (measuring mode menu structure)